2.5 Gigabit vs. 10 Gigabit: Why 2.5 GbE Might Be the Best Choice for Your Network

 -

 Cat5e/Cat6a: Types of Ethernet cables with different speed capabilities.
-Cat5e is common in older installations and often sufficient for 2.5G speeds, while Cat6a might be needed for 10G in certain situations.
+Cat5e is common in older installations and often sufficient for 2.5G speeds, while Cat6a is recommended for reliable 10G operation.

 -